Centennial Explosion Hazy Double IPA

 10.Stir your wort mixture vigorously with your sanitized spoon or whisk.

-11.Sprinkle the Safale US-05 yeast packet into the keg, and screw on the lid.
+11.Sprinkle the US-05 yeast into the keg (do not use the packet from the Bavarian HME), and screw on the lid.
 Do not stir.

 12.Put your fermenter in a location with a consistent temperature between 70° and 76° F (21°-24° C), and out of direct sunlight.
 Ferment for 21 days.